ymuichiro/quick_learning_symbol_en/05_mosaic.md

 Setting transferable to false restricts resale, making it possible to define points that are less susceptible to the act on settlement laws or regulations.
 Setting revokable to true enables centrally managed point service operations where the user does not need to manage the private key to collect the amount used.
-Also, by setting revokable to true, a centrally-managed point operation can be performed where the user does not have to manage the private key but can collect the amount used.

 ```js
 transferable = false; //Transferability to third parties